 Our first year experience is not only challenging, demanding and stimulating but also personal, collegial and humane.
 We work hard to create a friendly and supportive environment in which students are free to pursue their intellectual curiosities and questions in and out of the classroom.

 While law schools have traditionally taught all students in the same way for all three years, at W&L Law, you will encounter a sequence of learning experiences rooted in the basic assumption that each year of law school should present new and different challenges while pushing you further along the continuum from beginning law student to lawyer-to-be.
 This allows the School to produce lawyers who are better positioned to provide valuable service to their clients and employers from the outset of their careers.

-A law school well-known for its curricular innovations, W&L was one of the first law schools to introduce small-section legal writing classes and to require an administrative law course and a transnational law course in the first year of law school.
+A law school well-known for its curricular innovations, W&L was one of the first law schools to introduce small-section legal writing classes and require a transnational law course in the first year of law school.
 During the second year and third year, students broaden their knowledge of the law, selecting from a wide array of more specialized and rigorous courses and further hone their writing skills.
 They also take their first steps into actual practice and begin to develop the habits and mindset of successful lawyers.
 The combination of the demanding study of legal doctrine and analysis with simulated and actual practice experiences creates a unique opportunity for our students to learn in context and to be truly prepared for the legal profession when they graduate.